Skip to content

 So it's a complicated story, just like the rest of Mastodon's history.
 Fortunately, this is just a partial history, so I'm not going to try to be exhaustive.
 Instead, I'll touch on a few topics, and wrap it up with some thoughts about Mastodon's future.

 This article is still a work in progress, and for now just includes the first couple of sections.
-As I publish new installments, I'll also update this post.
+As I publish new installments, I'll also update the links in the contents.
 You can get new posts as they're published by subscribing to the Nexus of Privacy newsletter, following @nexusofprivacy@infosec.exchange (or on Bluesky, via Bridgy Fed), and/or join the Nexus of Privacy community on lemmy.blahaj.zone ... or just come back and visit this page in a few days!

 Mastodon could have leaned into what it's good at